davidacm/NVDA-IBMTTS-Driver/readme.md

 * IBMTTS folder address: The path to load the IBMTTS library.
 It can be absolute or relative.
 * IBMTTS library name (dll): The name of the library (dll).
 Don't include paths, only the name with the extension, typically ".dll".
 * Browse for  IBMTTS library...
 Opens a file browse dialog to search for the IBMTTS library on the system.
 It will be saved as an absolute path.
 * Copy IBMTTS files in an  add-on (may not work for some IBMTTS distributions): If the library path for IBMTTS has been set, it will copy all the folder files to a new add-on called eciLibraries and update the current path to a relative path.
-I'ts very useful in NVDA portable versions.
+It's very useful in NVDA portable versions.
 It only works for libraries that use "eci.ini" files for voice language information.
 If the library uses the Windows registry, then this option won't work.

 Note: The automatic or manual update functionality won't remove the internal files of the add-on.
 If you use your libraries in that place, you can safely use this function.
 Your libraries will be safe.